sommerluk/roadpatternrendering/README.md

 }
 ```

 The line `polygon-pattern-comp-op: dst-over;` will make render the polygon-pattern _behind_ the canvas instead of _above_.
 Our MSS code contains two so-called “attachments”: `fill` and `primary-fill-pattern`.
-Attachments are rendered by order: Attachments that occur earlier in the code are rendered earlier; attachments that accur later in the code are rendered later.
+Attachments are rendered by order: Attachments that occur earlier in the code are rendered earlier; attachments that occur later in the code are rendered later.
 The attachment order has priority over the order done by `ORDER BY` in the SQL query!
 Therefor, out pattern will be rendered _later_ than the road lines.

 We want that the polygon pattern is rendered everywhere, on the whole planet – always behind the canvas.
-Unfourtunally, Mapnik cannot simply render a polygon pattern on the whole planet; it needs an actual geometry.
+Unfortunately, Mapnik cannot simply render a polygon pattern on the whole planet; it needs an actual geometry.
 So we need to create a sort of “fake” polygon that covers the whole planet.
 This can be done in the SQL query:

 ```yaml
 center: